developerfromjokela/leafsdtools/README.md

 6. Once prompted a YES/NO dialog, remove SD from MAP Slot (B) and insert your own SD card with flashed image.
 7. Turn off the car and start it again.

 To exit from Software Update mode, insert stock SD card back and press YES when cancellation option comes available.

+**NOTE!
+Make sure your stock SD is locked before exiting update mode!
+Head Unit won't boot back if SD is unlocked.**